dplass/keytagger/README.md

 ### Available at the moment

-* writing keyboard codes to COM6 (for example, to use with the Emotiv EPOC) But it should be relatively easy to adjust to output to a parallel port (with pyparallel), and to also catch mouse activities (using pyhook)
+* writing keyboard codes to COM6 (for example, to use with the Emotiv EPOC), and printing information for logging.
+It should be relatively easy to adjust to output to a parallel port (with pyparallel), and to also catch mouse activities (using pyhook)

+* writing codes related to mouse button presses to COM6, and printing information for logging.

+* printing mouse wheel actions.

+* uncommented: code to make screenshots on mouse clicks.
+This code can cause delays and does not seem to work in-game (then makes screenshots of the desktop beneath it).

 ### Requires

-python libraries: pyHook, pyserial, pythoncom
-And if no serial port available: com0com, to create a virtual pair.
+python libraries: pyHook*, pyserial, pythoncom, PIL And if no serial port available: com0com, to create a virtual pair.

+* Added pyHook dir, because I had to include one small fix, that may be related to working on a 64-bit system.

 ### How to use keyboard2com with the Emotiv EPOC